 • €350 lower tier, per year (approx $425 USD / £300 GBP)

 Building on library journal membership models such as Open Library of the Humanities and ‘Subscribe to Open’, CEU Press is creating a sustainable OA publishing model that will give members access to a selection of the extensive backlist, DRM free and with perpetual access after a subscription period of three years.
-This membership revenue will be used to make newly-published books openly accessible to anyone.
+This membership revenue is then used to publish new frontlist books under Creative Commons licences, openly accessible to anyone.

 The revenue from the membership – that yields access to the backlist – will be used to fund the frontlist to be OA.
 Library membership fees will pay for only those books that do not already have funding.
 If a proposal for a book comes to CEUP with partial OA funding, the Press will use Opening the Future membership fees to share the production costs and publish the book OA.